 - Questions to ask the front desk when making your appointment –

 - Do they adjust on the first visit when indicated?
 A well intentioned chiropractor should treat most patients on their initial visit.
 In some instances, additional tests or measures may need to be taken to assure the safety of the patient.

-- Does everyone get x rays?
-X-rays are great, but they are a limited diagnosis tool.
-There are many cases where x-rays can help the doctor narrow down their differential diagnosis, but it is not medically indicated in all cases/patients.
+- Does everyone get X-rays?
+X-rays are great, but they are a limited diagnostic tool.
+There are many cases where X-rays can help the doctor narrow down their differential diagnosis, but it is not medically indicated in all cases/patients.

 Being able to trust someone with your well-being and health is important.
 Chiropractic care can make a world of difference in your day to day living and experiences with pain.
 But, not all chiropractors have that same goal of getting you to be at your best.
 Following these tips should provide you some guidance on what to avoid and what to look for during your search for a chiropractor.